Painting Canvas Wall Art Murals

 The camera shots of the wall art paintings were hard to get a good angle and I did the best I could but you should be able to get a good idea of how it turned out.
 As I have said in the past I am no photographer but even a squirrel finds a nut every once in a while, so a couple of these will hopefully give you a good impression of how I like to work.

 One other thing.
 I discovered while…………………. painting these 12 canvas wall art murals was one of the stencils I used had this cool 2″ x 3″ space where I could paint some mini landscapes and seascapes paintings.
-Every one is different and captures the attention of the viewer as they walk up the stairs.
+Everyone is different and captures the attention of the viewer as they walk up the stairs.

-The work on this mural project was immense however due to the fact that it was done on canvas and off sight it was completed in much less time had I painted it on sight.
+The work on this mural projects was immense however due to the fact that it was done on canvas and off sight, it was completed in much less time had I painted it on sight.
 Once the wall art murals were finished it was only a matter of hanging them, which only took about a day and a half thus leaving the staircase available to the client who is a very busy guy.
 He didn’t care for the idea of building a “platform” over the staircase and I really couldn’t blame him, besides he was looking for answers to a problem and not adding to the question.

 Painting Canvas Wall Art Murals